datatrail-jhu/05_R/manuscript/10_R_to_GitHub.md

 #### Adding an .Rmd file

 In this course we also learned how to generate R Markdown files (.Rmd).
-So, we mine as well generate one of them now before pushing our changes to GitHub.
+So, we might as well generate one of them now before pushing our changes to GitHub.

 To get started go to File > New File > R Markdown...